-We got up early this morning for the last time to return to Phnom Penh, with regret.
+We got up early this morning for the last time to return to the capital, with regret as we have been back in Phnom Penh a couple of times already.
 But instead of heading directly to the capital, we make a detour to Phnom Chnok, an active, almost 1000-year-old Hindu temple.
 Our guide, Sophat, first leads us through a rice field.
 In the distance, we can already hear some loudspeakers blaring.
 The music a bit psychedelic, resembling an Asian version of an acoustic Bob Dylan.

 No statues inside the cave